kuzzleio/documentation-old/src/sdk-reference/role/delete.md

 }
 ```

-Deletes the role from Kuzzle Backend's database layer.
+Deletes the role from Kuzzle.

 ---